wendyverdonk93/docs/content/faq/getting-started/onboarding.md

 ## Introduction

 Onboarding refers to the steps required to activate a live account with MultiSafepay.
-When a [new account is created](https://merchant.multisafepay.com/signup), we perform several [Know your customer](https://en.wikipedia.org/wiki/Know_your_customer) checks on the account holder, associated bank account, and the business.
+When a [new account is created](https://merchant.multisafepay.com/signup), we perform several [know your customer](https://en.wikipedia.org/wiki/Know_your_customer) checks on the account holder, associated bank account, and the business.
 Furthermore, we examine the associated website, and the products offered to check whether they comply with our policies.

 To allow you to process payments as quickly as possible, we divide the onboarding checks into two phases: